nasa/cumulus/docs/data-cookbooks/choice-states.md

 }
 ```

-With this input object, the following `Choice` state would transition to the `PdrStatusReport` state.
+Given the above input to the `CheckAgainChoice` state, the workflow would transition to the `PdrStatusReport` state.

 ```yaml
     CheckAgainChoice: